Home | Volume 47 | Article number 96

 What this study adds

-• Virological non-suppression was higher among patients that were ART naïve;
+• Virological non-suppression was higher among patients who were ART naïve;

 • Non-disclosure of positive HIV status continues to hinder successful treatment outcomes such as viral suppression, and therefore efforts should be made to encourage disclosure.